xutimon/Project-04-/README.md

 # Optional Tasks
-I have posted >200 submissions from the subreddit r/YangForPresidentHQ (2 points).
+I have posted >200 submissions via the bot_submissions.py file (link and text posts) from the subreddit r/YangForPresidentHQ (2 points).

 I have created an army of 5 bots, all posting >500 comments.
 The bots are throwaway_bot223, throwaway_bot224, throwaway_bot225, throwaway_bot226 and throwaway_bot227 (2 points).